verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 **NOTE:**  This secret must exist in the namespace `keycloak`.
 {{< clipboard >}}

-1. MySQL Operator requires a secret to communicate with the S3 compatible object store, so we create `backup-secret.txt` file, which has the object store credentials.
+1. MySQL Operator requires a secret to communicate with the S3 compatible object store, so we create a `backup-secret.txt` file, which has the object store credentials.

    ```backup-secret.txt
    [default]